signageos/cli/README.md

 ```
 - Login account to allow use REST API commands
 - Logged account credentials are stored in `~/.sosrc` file.
+- You override login credentials using environment variables `SOS_API_IDENTIFICATION` & `SOS_API_SECURITY_TOKEN`.
+Go to https://box.signageos.io/settings to generate the token.

 | Argument                   | Description                     | Default value  |
 |----------------------------|---------------------------------|----------------|